xiaoganghan/twitter-bot/README.rst

 Get started
 -----------

-create a file named local_settings.py in the 'source' dir, and copy and parse the following code with the keys obtained from Twitter and Bitly.
+create a file named local_settings.py in the 'twitter-bot/twitter-bot' dir, and copy and parse the following code with the keys obtained from Twitter and Bitly.

 ```python
 TwitterKey = {